networkteam/Networkteam.Neos.FriendlyCaptcha/README.md

 ## Usage

-This package provides a prototype for rendering the widget: `Networkteam.Neos.FriendlyCaptcha:Widget`.
+This package provides two prototypes for rendering the widget:

+- `Networkteam.Neos.FriendlyCaptcha:Widget`
+- `Networkteam.Neos.FriendlyCaptcha:FusionForm.Widget`

-The prototype is supposed to be used inside form rendering.
+The prototypes are supposed to be used inside form rendering.

 Include the javascript sources provided by Friendly Captcha.
 You can do so by either importing the library to your frontend workflow (npm, yarn, etc.), or adding the widget script.